Artisan-Lab/RULF/README.md

 2. select a library for fuzzing, the use this tool to generate targets for the selected library.
 3. fuzz the library with [afl.rs](https://github.com/rust-fuzz/afl.rs).
 We provide a command line script to partly automate the process.

+### Cite Our work

+If you want to cite our work, you can cite our ASE'21 paper.
+The bibtex is as follows:

 ```
 @article{jiang2021rulf,
   title={RULF: Rust library fuzzing via API dependency graph traversal},